AbdelatifAitBara/ProjectA/Readme.md

 5- Cannot do backup as root and to resolve this, we had to replace "peer" by "trust" inside the pg config file : pg_hba.cfg.

-6- When we have transferred scripts from our LocalPC to our VMs, we got character problems "/r$" so we couldn't lunch them, we figured out that editing a script on Windows and lunch it in Linux could create problems, so at the beginning we used VScode, and it works only one time, after that we got the same problem, that's why we had to use “sed”, to substitute the extra character at the end of lines.
+6- When we have transferred scripts from our LocalPC to our VMs, we got character problems "/r$" so we couldn't launch them, we figured out that editing a script on Windows and run it in Linux could create problems, so at the beginning we used VScode, and it works only one time, after that we got the same problem, that's why we had to use “sed”, to substitute the extra character at the end of lines.

-7- Deploying the app2 before the app1, we had a problem because the app 1 needs to connect with the app2 and if we lunch the app1 and the app 2 is not available it will block our installation.
+7- Deploying the app2 before the app1, we had a problem because the app 1 needs to connect with the app2 and if we launch the app1 and the app 2 is not available it will block our installation.

 8- The same problem when we deployed our 2 apps before HAproxy, so we had to change the order of deployement of our APPS and keep the HAproxy at the end.